Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 ### What about production?

 Your development environment is now on <Constant name="fusion" />, but your production environment and deployment jobs are still running on <Constant name="core" />.
-This is intentional — it gives you and your team time to:
+This is intentional as it gives you and your team time to:

 - Test <Constant name="fusion" /> thoroughly in development.
 - Build confidence in the new engine.